lukso-network/docs/docs/standards/rpc-api.md

 :::

-The [LUKSO Extension](../guides/browser-extension/install-browser-extension.md) uses the RPC API methods from the table below.
+The [LUKSO UP Browser Extension](../guides/browser-extension/install-browser-extension.md) uses the RPC API methods from the table below.
 The methods are grouped by category: signing methods, standard methods, and LUKSO-specific methods.

 ## Supported Methods